The other day I had a request to send a Virtual Machine over the continent.

 Update: Storage Spaces supports UNMAP/Thin provisioning, so if your Virtual Machines are stored on Storage Spaces volumes, you will get the benefit of UNMAP automatically without any trim-compatible hardware.

-In the upcoming post, we will see how can we reclaim unused space in dynamic VHDX in older guest OS.
+In the upcoming post, we will see how can we reclaim unused space in dynamic VHDX in the older guest OS.

 Hope this helps.